L3ad Solutions

 The volume was real, but it was happening 500 miles away.

 Google Trends is built for macro patterns, not micro targeting.
-It shows you what the country is searching for, which is useful for content calendars and spotting trends.
+It shows what the country is searching for, useful for content calendars and spotting trends.

-But if you're running a local business, that national spike might be completely irrelevant to your geography.
+But if you run a local business, that national spike might be completely irrelevant to your geography.
+Google Trends data aggregates everything, and there's no built-in filter for show me only searches from my service area.

 What actually worked was layering Trends with local search tools that show intent at the city or county level.
 Trends tells you the what; local tools tell you the where and whether people are ready to buy.